MarkXCloud/PRML/README.md

 # PRML
- This is a repo to store my notes of reading *Pattern Recognition and Machine Learning*
+ This is a repo to store my notes of reading *Pattern Recognition and Machine Learning*.

+All .md files should be opened in *Typora* for better reading.